warmech/lisa-hardware/README.md

 ## CPU Card

+NOTE: This card has been confirmed to boot successfully into LOS.
+LisaTest, however, reports an issue with the error logic.
+This is currently being investigated and this disclaimer will be updated when resolved.

 The Lisa 2's CPU hardware is contained on a single dedicated PCB in the card stack.
 This card contains sub-sections responsible for the following aspects of the Lisa 2:

 - The CPU itself;